NCEAS/metacat/docs/user/metacat/source/themes.rst

 	  config.js

-2. To start fresh, delete everything from all directories except the ``config.js`` file.
+2. Only the ``config.js`` file is required for your theme - overrides are added to this configuration file as needed.

 3. Add a CSS file to your theme by creating a CSS file in the ``js/themes/<yourtheme>/css/`` directory named ``metacatui.css``